zainabghafoor0/SSU-CS-351/Project-2/README.md

 - Performance stops improving
 - Speedup may slightly worsen
-- Context switching overhead increases

-This is visible in the graph after ~16 threads.
+This is visible in the graph after 16 threads.

 ---